granmoe/redux-async-thunk/README.md

-# redux-saga-clock
+# redux-async-thunk
-A dead-simple example that shows a simple generator pattern for process flow via redux saga.
+A simple demo of using an async/await function with redux thunk middleware